BEST ZURICH DAY TOURS – WHERE TO GO & TRAVEL TIPS

 As mentioned above, Lucerne is a stunning town.
 It is easily accessible from Zurich, and I cannot name another town nestled in more stunning scenery than Lucerne.

-- Hop on a boat and cruise Lake Lucerne.
+ℹ️ Hop on a boat and cruise Lake Lucerne.
 The Swiss Travel Pass covers your boat cruise.
-Get off at Vitznau boat station and get up Mount Rigi.
+Get off at Vitznau boat station and get up to Mount Rigi.
 If you do not enjoy boat cruises, take a train to Vitznau station, and from there, take the funicular to get up.

-It takes less time getting up compared to Mount Pilatus and given its beauty, it is an amazing day trip!
+It takes less time to get up compared to Mount Pilatus and given its beauty, it is an amazing day trip!

 While I am writing this, my heart is shattering into a thousand pieces.
 I recommend visiting Interlaken for days, weeks, and months.
 I am obsessed!
 And now, all I do is a recommendation for a day trip from Zurich.

 The region of Interlaken, located in the Bernese Oberland, is magnificent.
 I might even say that the Interlaken region is the most beautiful region in the world.
 Yes, it is if you take my personal opinion as fact.

 However, if your base is in Zurich and you cannot spend weeks here, you have to do at least a day trip to Interlaken.
 Doing a day trip to Jungfraujoch is one option (which takes a full day), but another option would be to visit many places within one day in Interlaken.